-- Find the instance for which you want to enable the automatic performance scaling feature, and click the instance ID.
+- On the Instance Monitoring page, find the instance for which you want to enable the automatic performance scaling feature and click the instance ID.
 The instance details page appears.

 - In the left-side navigation pane, click Autonomy Center.

-- On the Autonomy Center page, click Autonomy Service Settings in the upper-right corner.
+- In the upper-right corner of the Autonomy Center page, click Autonomy Service Settings.

-- In the Settings dialog box, enable automatic performance scaling and configure the following parameters.
+- In the Settings dialog box, turn on the automatic performance scaling switch and configure the following parameters.